 It was a whirlwind trip.
-But on the plane back, I managed to group my insights in to three main baskets:
+But on the plane back, I managed to group my insights into three main baskets:

 Establishing a business

-These insights are the broad range of organisations, websites and individuals have set up foreign businesses in Singapore or help those who have or want to.
+These insights are the broad range of organisations, websites and individuals that have set up foreign businesses in Singapore or help those who have or want to.
 They include everything from the Comprehensive Strategic Partnership (the economic reciprocity agreement between Australia and Singapore) to Austrade and Austcham contacts, to the Singapore government’s own ‘Why Singapore?’ website, the Economic Development Board.